 Generally, parcel delivery is seasonal, spiking around the holidays, while wholesale delivery and other subsets remain busy year-round.

 - Degree or Certificate Requirements: Some employers require no formal education; upscale restaurants may demand a high school degree or postsecondary certification

 - Training Requirements: Variable on-the-job training, ranging from a few days for downscale restaurants to several weeks for upscale restaurants

-Restaurant service – waitering and waitressing – is the granddaddy of all part-time jobs.
-According to the BLS, more than 2.6 million restaurant servers work in the United States, with about 170,000 predicted to join their ranks through 2028.
+Restaurant service – waitering and waitressing – is the granddaddy of all part-time jobs and arguably the original “customer service representative” gig.
+According to the BLS, more than 2.6 million restaurant servers work in the United States, with about 100,000 predicted to join their ranks through 2029.
 Automation may eventually curb or reverse food service job growth, but the work is there for the taking until that time.

 If none of these jobs call your name, don’t despair.
-Many occupations not on this list are amenable to part-time work, and many employers happily oblige full-time employees looking to downshift to part-time work for family or health reasons.
+Many occupations not on this list are amenable to part-time work, from being a freelance writer or mail carrier to working part-time in an entry-level health care position.
+And many employers happily oblige full-time employees looking to downshift to part-time work for family or health reasons.

 This flexibility isn’t limited to low-skill or modestly compensated occupations, either.
 Most of the physicians at my wife’s clinic work less than full time.
 Keep that in mind as you ponder going back to school or changing careers.
 If your employer is willing to be flexible, you might not have to quit your job entirely before you’re ready to make the leap.